By: Maralee McKee, The Etiquette School of America

-Not Jocelyn…she had found her shopping Nirvana.
+Not Jocelyn — she had found her shopping Nirvana.
 IKEA spoke her language.
 Every aisle held wonders.
 Every accessory.
 Every kitchen gadget.
-Every….everything made her happy.
-EIGHT hours later (I’m not kidding), we left the store.
+Every … everything made her happy.
+SIX hours later (I’m not kidding), we left the store.
+Then we had to go and ship her MANY purchases back home because there was no way we were going to be able to pack them all for the airplane ride home in two days.
 My feet hurt.
 My head hurt.
 And we had not even gone into the mall yet.

 Make memories with those you love.
 It’s the gift no one else can give them.
 They’re truly one of a kind and priceless.

 3. Write a letter, or record a video, and title it: If I Weren’t Here, This is What I Would Want You to Know.
-In it, tell the person everything you love and admire about him or her.
-Tell them about how they’ve made your life better.
-Share your favorite memories of them.
-Share your hopes for their future.
-Share insight and wisdom you have that you want to pass along to them.
+In it, tell the person everything you love and admire about him (or her).
+Tell him about how he’s made your life better.
+Share your favorite memories of him.
+Share your hopes for his future.
+Share insight and wisdom you have that you want to pass along to him.

-Give it to someone to pass along to them after you’re gone.
-If you’re making it for an adult, give it to him or her now.
+Give it to someone else to pass along to them after you’re gone.
+If you’re making it for an adult(s), give it to them now.
 Why make them wait until you’re gone to know how much they really mean to you?
 Today is a great day for them to know!
 And that’s not to mention that they’ll always have it, so it still will be a reminder of you after you’re gone.
 (You can also make one for a child, tween, or teen that’s for now.)

 No matter whom it is for, make it long and rambling, because if you go before them, they will cherish it.
 Every.
 Single.
 Word.
 And, no matter how long it is, it won’t be long enough.